Cunibon/vs_node_view/README.md

 * num (As an Input: Will take int, double, num and dynamic Outputs)
 * string (As an Input: Will take string and dynamic Outputs)

+All interfaces have a "type", type will be used for deserialization and should not be changed if it already reached production, as deserialization will fail.
+Use "title" to add localization independent of serialization.

 Lets look at how you can define your own interface if you want to use your own class for visual scripting

 ```dart